mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 - In the current and default "Iteration 1" of the VSTS Work feature, you should see a new Bug Work Item.
 - In Slack, you should see 2 notifications: 1 for the Build failed in the #build channel and 1 other for the Work Item created in the #work channel.

+## Update the "master" branch policies to validate code by pre-merging and building PR changes

+TODO

 ## Fix the unit test issue by submitting a new branch and pull request